Anomalous is fundraising for the NSPCC, please kindly donate anything you can. Thank you!

-First Year Anniversary Newsletter which has an Interview from Anomalous London.
+First Year Anniversary Special Newsletter which has an interview of Anomalous London.

 At the beginning of every week a 'Quirk' is posted here.
 This 'Quirk' is usually an event taking place in London during the week or at the weekend which is unique and quirky and may not have been widely advertised.

 Anomalous London tries to find these anomalous events to keep the enjoyment of the glorious capital city of London alive.
 The Archive has details of past quirky events along with some lovely pictures.
 Please take a look and it would be nice to receive some feedback so please use the Comments Page to post something.

 There is a quirky free event going in London this summer.
 As our summer comes to an end, so does this event, so Anomalous had to feature it as quirk of the week!

 Books about Town is brought about by The National Literacy Trust working with Wild in Art.
 Trails of benches shaped as open books, decorated by professional illustrators and local artists, have appeared on London’s streets for the public to enjoy.

 There are 50 benches in total which are encompassed within four trails around the Capital - Bloomsbury, City, Greenwich and Riverside.

 The area of Bloomsbury has many well-known literary links, making it an ideal area to host a BookBench Trail.
 Follow in the footsteps of many famous authors and explore the wonderful green spaces.
 The City trail allows you to enjoy some of London's most iconic sites.
 The buzzing centre of business and finance also offers glimpses of the original Roman settlement of Londinium.
 Discover hidden parks and historic buildings at the same time.

 Visit a UNESCO World Heritage Site when you complete our Books about Town Greenwich Trail.
 The BookBenches are located in the majestic surroundings of the Royal borough, with stunning views across the capital and surrounded by some of the finest architecture in London.